microprediction/microprediction/docs/signals.md

  - Create a program that produces 225 samples of the hour-ahead log price change.
  - Presumably, these samples are nudged in the direction of your signal.
- - Then see [prediction docs](https://microprediction.github.io/microprediction/predict.html)) for how to enter the fray.
+ - Then see [prediction docs](https://microprediction.github.io/microprediction/predict.html) for how to programmatically send them.

 ### Dispensing with lame excuses: